 The elevation angle is sometimes defined in the literature as the angle a vector makes with the positive z-axis.
 The MATLAB® and Phased Array System Toolbox products do not use this definition.

-angles denoted by φ and θ to express the location of a
+φ and θ to express the location of a point

-point on the unit sphere.
-To convert the φ/θ representation
+on the unit sphere.
+To convert the φ/θ representation to and from

 The coordinate transformations between φ/θ and az/el are described by the following equations

 In radar applications, it is often useful to parameterize the hemisphere x ≥ 0 using coordinates denoted by u and v.

 You can define u and v in terms of φ and θ:

 In these expressions, φ and θ are the phi and theta angles, respectively.